 This is especially important if you plan to run water to your shed, store liquids, or any other temperature-sensitive items.

 - Persistent moisture can result in expensive issues.
 It is vital to make sure your shed is well-sealed, especially around doors and windows from the start.

 - Choose your flooring carefully.
 Melted snow and rainwater can make floors slick and a hazard to walk in.
 Be sure to choose the flooring that provides good traction in even the worst conditions.

-Consider Starting with Free Outdoor Storage Shed Plans!
+Consider Starting with Free Winter Storage Shed Plans!

 Here are 50 FREE DIY shed plans that make it easy for anyone to build their own outdoor storage building successfully.

 Whether you plan on building the shed yourself or hiring a professional, you first have to pick your shed plan.
 The size and shape you choose will depend on how much space you have to build and how you plan to use your winter storage shed.